LaffertyDev/SkyHigh/readme.md

 This is my submission for the "Game Makers Toolkit" yearly game jam for the 2020 year.
 The game jam started at 2 PM CDT on July 10th, 2020.
 It ended at 2 PM CDT July 12th, 2020.
 The theme for this year was "Out of Control".

-Overall, this project was finished in about 13.5 hours:
+Overall, this project was finished in about 18 hours:

 - 2pm - 6pm, 8pm - 10pm on Friday
 - 10:30 am 4 pm, 5:30 pm - 7:30 pm on Saturday
+- 9:15 am - 1:50 pm on Sunday

 My time, broken down: